megselayne/pokeBattle/README.md

   - if you survive, go back to fight or run!
 - If run
   - Choose to battle rival, other trainers, or start a new game

+  ## Unsolved Problems
+  - Timing for user hp reduction is still a little off.
+Rival timing is where it should be.